 All potential applicants are asked to access the firstname.lastname@example.org email address and attach their covering letters and resumes.
 It is important that the cover letter demonstrates how you meet our basic requirements and why you are applying to the Victoria Police Department.
 Please provide your complete address, with postal code, and your valid email address.
 All cover letters and resumes will be reviewed and one of the two following decisions will be made:

-i) You will be invited to a screening interview, ii).
+i) You may be invited to write the Ethos exam, ii).
 You will receive a letter indicating that you are not a competitive applicant at this time.

 Please email your resume and cover letter to email@example.com

 Upon successfully completing the P.O.P.A.T. and after the recruiting section has conducted a thorough review of the cover letter and resume candidates may be invited to write the Victoria Police Department written intake examination.

 The exam assesses practical skill sets that police officers must use on a regular basis while performing their duties.
 The exam is divided into four modules,